 Food Allergen Bans

-Evidence does not support the effectiveness of food allergen bans.
+Evidence does not support the effectiveness of food bans as a means to prevent food allergy reactions in foodservice environments.
 In fact, many experts feel that food bans, except in situations that involve very young children such as in daycare centers, give a false sense of security.
 Peanut bans, for example, ignore other potentially serious food allergies.
-School-aged children need to be prepared to understand real-world environments.
-An approach that includes preparedness and training of faculty, school foodservice personnel, parents and students on how to manage food allergies is thought to be the most effective approach.
+Schools can help children with food allergies prepare for managing real-world environments while offering a safety net.
+A comprehensive food allergy management plan is recommended and includes preparedness and training of faculty, school food service personnel, parents and students on how to manage food allergies is thought to be the most effective approach.

 The science is not clear as to what causes peanut allergy.
 Both genetic and environmental factors appear to be involved.
 The groundbreaking LEAP Study (2015) found that the introduction of peanuts into an infant’s diet, prior to 11-months old, reduced the prevalence of peanut allergy significantly.
 As a result of the LEAP study, new guidelines have been released to encourage early introduction of peanut foods.
 Research has shown that introducing peanut foods early to those infants who are at high risk reduced rates of developing peanut allergies by up to 86%.
 Implementing early introduction will hopefully reduce the prevalence of peanut allergies for future generations.